 8. Provide a case you managed well and why?

-The Author remembers the staff assistance in helping find Venus, and more importantly getting their famous hot chocolate and home-made Anzac bikkies.
-Then he bought the book and T-shirt!
+The Author remembers the staff's assistance in helping find Venus, and more importantly, getting their famous hot chocolate and homemade Anzac bikkies.
+Then he bought the book and a T-shirt!

-A few years ago he relocated to a property which he rents and has put some infrastructure on it (seating etc).
+A few years ago he relocated to a property that he rents and has put some infrastructure on it (seating etc.).

 In 1995 he was running three different types of shows;

-- 2 to 2.5 hour shows running for 6 to 7 months of year (dry season)
+- 2 to 2.5-hour shows running for 6 to 7 months of the year (dry season)

 - Overnight stargazing dinner with a small group